<< Yesterday

 2012 Nineteen-year and 95-day-old second baseman Jurickson Profar becomes the sixth Ranger to launch a major league career with a home run, going deep off Indians' starter Zach McAllister in the team's 8-3 victory at Progressive Field.
 The Texas second baseman becomes the third teenager to accomplish the feat, following Whitey Lockman (1945 Giants -18y/345d) and Ted Tappe (1950 Cardinals - 19y/224d).

-2017 In their return to Minute Maid Park, the Astros sweep a doubleheader from the Mets, 12-8 and 4-1, having played their last home series at the Rays' Tropicana Field.
+2017 Returning to Minute Maid Park, the Astros sweep a doubleheader from the Mets, 12-8 and 4-1, after playing their last home series at the Rays' Tropicana Field.
 Extreme flooding in Houston caused by Hurricane Harvey necessitated a change of venue for the eventual World Champs.